canstar

 2. The plan’s daily supply charge and usage rate in kilowatt hours (kWh), and if these are variable or fixed.

-3. If there are any discounts offered.
+3. If there are any discounts offered and their pre-conditions (if any).

 5. Any other offers or inclusions, such as new customer discounts or credits.